Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Exploring the senses is also great for kids with autism.
 Adults can even have fun and might learn something new about what the senses can do.

+Below you will find tons and tons of fun activities for each of the five senses with hands on exploration, songs, books, art projects, and much more.
 The following activities will help kids understand what each of their senses does for them and how we use the senses in everyday life.

 Introducing the 5 Senses